appcket/appcket-docs/docs/getting-started/installation-initial-setup.md

 :::note

-Whenever you change deployment/database/prisma/schema.prisma, you should copy/paste into api/prisma/schema and generate there too so the api will also have the latest schema.
-TODO: Need to find a way to automatically keep this process in sync where changing one updates the other.
+Whenever you change deployment/database/prisma/schema.prisma, you should copy/paste into api/prisma/schema.prisma and generate there too so the api will also have the latest schema.
+TODO: Need to find a way to automate this process to keep both in sync where changing one updates the other.

 :::